dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

  Pluggable pub/sub components only have a single core service interface defined ([pubsub.proto]).
 They have no optional service interfaces.
 - **Bindings**
  Pluggable input and output bindings have a single core service definition on [bindings.proto].
 They have no optional service interfaces.

+Following the State Store example from step 1, after generating its service scaffolding code using gRPC and protocol buffers tools (step 2), the next step is to define concrete implementations for the 9 methods defined under `service StateStore`, along with code to initialize and communicate with your dependencies.
+This concrete implementation and auxiliary code are the core of your pluggable component: they define how your component behaves when handling gRPC requests from Dapr.

 ### Leveraging multiple building blocks for a component